The benefits of cord banking

 Cord blood is used for stem cell transplants, and you or anyone else in your family has lifetime odds of 1 in 200 of having a stem cell transplant*.
 On top of that, the odds are 1 in 300 that your child may have cerebral palsy, or 1 in 500 for type 1 diabetes, both of which are being treated with cord blood in clinical trials.

 *March 2008: Nietfield J.J., Pasquini, M.C., Logan, B.R., Verter, F., and Horowitz, M.M.
 Lifetime probabilities of hematopoietic stem cell transplantation in the U.S.; Biology of Blood and Marrow Transplantation.
 2008;14:316-322

 Time-tested life saver

-Cord blood transplants have been saving lives since 1988 when the first cord blood transplant took place in France , for a child with Fanconi’s Anaemia.
-In 1991, a transplant was performed in the United States on a child with chronic myelogenous leukemia.
-Since then it has been used in over 20, 000 transplant for numerous childhood conditions.
-For a full list of the diseases that can be treated with your own cord blood (an autologous transplant) click here.
+Cord blood transplants have been saving lives since 1988 when the first cord blood transplant took place in France, for a child with Fanconi’s anemia.
+In 1991, a transplants was performed in the United States on a child with chronic myelogenous leukemia.
+Since then it has been used in over 20,000 transplant for numerous childhood conditions.

 The next big medical advance